 George: I would say it lasts about a week.

-On average, periods last for around 2-7 days, but this can differ for each woman.
-Girls can get their first period at any time from the age of 8, but it usually happens around 12-13, and they will usually continue to get their period every month until they reach menopause, which comes around the age of 50-55.
-This means that a woman will have an average of 451 periods in her lifetime… yay 🙄.
+On average, periods last for around 2-7 days, but this can differ for each person.
+Young people can get their first period at any time from the age of 8, but it usually happens around 12-13, and they will usually continue to get their period every month until they reach menopause, which comes around the age of 50-55.
+This means that a person will have an average of 451 periods in her lifetime… yay 🙄.

 Why is it called a period?